ernadosmic/gastritis/README.md

-# Gastritis Diet Guide 🍎
+# Gastritis Diet Guide

-A comprehensive static website providing dietary guidance for patients with gastritis caused by Helicobacter pylori infection.
-This website helps users understand which foods to avoid and which foods can support healing during recovery.
+A modern, comprehensive static website providing dietary guidance for patients with gastritis caused by Helicobacter pylori infection.
+Built with Tailwind CSS for a clean, professional appearance and optimal user experience.

-## 🌟 Features
+## Features

 - **Comprehensive Food Lists**: Detailed categorization of foods to avoid and foods that support healing
-- **Interactive Search**: Quick search functionality to find specific foods
+- **Interactive Search**: Real-time search functionality with highlighting and smart filtering
+- **Modern Design**: Built with Tailwind CSS for a clean, professional medical website appearance
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Accessibility**: Built with screen readers and keyboard navigation in mind
 - **Medical Focus**: Clear, evidence-based dietary recommendations